Skip to main content

 Collage of pages from the TLB website

-The Little Botanical
+Client: The Little Botanical

-The Little Botanical had a popular houseplant delivery website which had grown over time, especially during the COVID lockdown, where people wanted to improve their home office.
+The Little Botanical is a popular houseplant delivery website which had grown over time, especially during the COVID lockdown, where people wanted to improve their home office.
 This meant that in a small space of time the website had also grown hugely – from only a few plant ranges to a wide range of potential options for customers.

 We first began working with The Little Botanical through a partnership, providing web development for their original site, followed by SEO support.
 This collaboration gave us valuable insight into the changes they needed, the best approach for a website refresh, and their long-term growth ambitions.